Why is this important?

 - go to court to get the person behaving in an anti-social way evicted, if they are a tenant or leaseholder

-- apply to court for an anti-social behaviour order, if the landlord is a local authority or housing association
+- in Northern Ireland, apply to court for an anti-social behaviour order, if the landlord is a local authority or housing association

-- apply to the court for an order to stop gang violence or protect someone against gang violence, if the landlord is a local authority
+- in England and Wales, apply to the court for an order to stop gang violence or protect someone against gang violence, if the landlord is a local authority

 - re-house the victim, or the person behaving in an anti-social way.
 This is very unlikely unless the landlord is a local authority or other social landlord.